Fireplace Mantel Love!

 I wanted pretty tile for the front of my fireplace and I found the tile of my dreams.
 I was so excited that I found what I wanted but the boys of my family weren’t as excited.
-They suggest if you aren’t a pro at tile to stick to square tile because it makes it easier to get a more finish look.
+They suggest if you aren’t a pro at tile to stick to square tile because it makes it easier to get a more finished look.
 Also, they started the tile at the top of the opening of the fireplace and Zac suggests that you start at the bottom because the tile will stick better.
 Make sure to plan it out, you will thank yourself later!

-To place the tile onto the fireplace, you will use the mortar to stick it to the front, with a putty knife apply liberally onto the front of the fireplace and then some onto to the tile piece.
+To place the tile onto the fireplace, you will use the mortar to stick it to the front, with a putty knife apply liberally onto the front of the fireplace and then some onto the tile piece.
 Using tile spacers, you can get the same spacing between tile pieces.
 Let sit up to 48 hours before adding the grout.
 Apply the grout in small areas and then with a sponge wipe off the area.
-It dries quickly and you won’t be able to clean off your tile pieces, if you apply to a big area.
+It dries quickly and you won’t be able to clean off your tile pieces if you apply to a big area.

 After the tile was dry, we added the boxes to make the frame.
 Securing it with finishing nails.

-After all the trim was added, we made sure all the nails were in deep enough and then each hole was filled with wood putty.
-We also used the wood putty to fill in any imperfections in the seams.
+After all the trim was added, we made sure all the nails were in deep enough, and then each hole was filled with wood putty.
+We also used wood putty to fill in any imperfections in the seams.
 After it had dried, it was sanded to make the surface smooth.

 Tape and cover the tile so you can paint the wood.
 Trust me, the more time you take to prep your area it will save you time in the long run!
-We sprayed the fireplace with the paint.
-If you don’t use primer it will take a couple of coats of paint.
+We sprayed the fireplace with paint.
+If you don’t use a primer it will take a couple of coats of paint.

-Since, we aren’t experts at tile, we needed to add a border around the opening of the fireplace.
+Since we aren’t experts at tile, we needed to add a border around the opening of the fireplace.
 We found pieces that already had a lip that gave it the finishing touch.
-As you can see, we needed to use blue painters tape to secure our top pieces while it dried and we used an adhesive to get it to stick the tile.
+As you can see, we needed to use blue painter’s tape to secure our top pieces while it dried and we used an adhesive to get it to stick the tile.
 Let it dry and then add grout to the seams.
 When it’s all done, it’s time to add the finishing touches, and put your signature style to work!